JeremyBYU/Thesis-Castagno/README.md

 Use an acronym for the first time with: `\acf{sUAS}`.
 Subsequent used can then be `\ac{sUAS}`.
 All acryonyms are defined in `misc\acronym_list.tex`

-## TODO
+## Notes
-Compression Issues:

-Only compress images.
+### Compression:

+When using Adobe, ONLY compress Images.
 Medium JPEG Compression.
 250-300 PPI.

-Font Issues with Compression:
-Redo picture of s2ID model in Polylidar3D.
-Something with fonts?
-Redo Figure 6.4?
-Make transparent background?
+Don't compress fonts.